felixleopoldo/benchpress/docs/source/json_overview.rst

     }

-..
-Figure 1 shows a flowchart describing how the files (light colored rectangles) and sections relate to the modules (dark colored rounded rectangles).
-..
-Graphs, parameters, and data are denoted by :math:`G, \Theta`, and :math:`\mathbf Y`, respectively.
-..
-The different colors pink, blue, and purple indicate modules, files and sections related to data, structure learning, and evaluating results, respectively.
-..
-An arrow from a node A to another node B should be read as *“B requires input from A”*.
-..
-Thus, for any node, following the arrows in their opposite directions builds a path of the used modules or files.
-..
-Dashed arrows indicates that one of the parents is required and grey arrows indicate partial requirement.

-.. .. figure:: _static/jsonmap.png
-..     :width: 500

-..
-Flowchart for the Benchpress sections/modules/files architecture.

-.. .. _benchmark_setup:

-.. benchmark_setup
-.. ************************

-.. .. _datasetup:

-.. data
-.. ========

-.. .. _resources:

-.. resources
-.. *************

-..
-The resources section defines the available modules to be used in the benchmark_setup section.

 Example data scenarios
 ************************

 Apart from the modules used in :numref:`pcdualpc`, Benchpress also provides the special modules :ref:`fixed_graph`, :ref:`fixed_params`, and :ref:`fixed_data`, which allow the user to provide files in their analysis.
 These modules are not part of the resources section of the `JSON <https://www.json.org/json-en.html>`__ file and are referenced by IDs, instead, files are simply referenced by their names.
 The file formats are described in :ref:`file_formats`.

-..
-The modules :ref:`fixed_graph`, :ref:`fixed_params`, and :ref:`fixed_data` are special, in the sense that they allow the user to specify fixed graphs, parameters and data, instead of generating them using the modules in the resources section.

-.. , instead of their object ids as for ordinary modules.

-..
-Benchpress supports different strategies for defining models and data.
-..
-One possibility is to generate data, graphs and parameters using the existing modules in the ``resources`` section, referenced by their objects id, as described above.
-..
-An alternative is to provide user-specified graphs, parameters and data sets, referenced by their corresponding filenames.
-..
-Further, we can combine the two approaches as needed.

 The different sources of data, obtained by combining the fixed files and the ordinary modules, can be summarised in five scenarios shown in the table below.
 Scenario I is the typical scenario for data analysts, where the user provides